Health and Human Services

 Which industry-recognized, in-demand certifications and exams can my student prepare for?

-The National Occupational Competency Testing Institute (NOCTI) Health Informatics Exam
+- Health Informatics – National Occupational Competency Testing Institute (NOCTI)

 ***Many Microsoft®️ Office certificates can be earned after completing one course.
 Other certificates require more classes to be better prepared, and students who participate in the program for at least two years will have further preparation for certification testing.